Mel Hansen

-Melvin Lloyd Hansen (born July 11, 1911, Redfield, South Dakota – Died June 5, 1963, San Bernardino, California) was an American racecar driver.
+Melvin Lloyd Hansen (born July 7, 1911 – June 5, 1963) was an American racing driver.
 Hansen was nicknamed the "Firecracker Kid" because he loved to throw the explosive devices under chairs and behind people who were gathered in groups.

 Racing career

-Hansen grew up in Bloomington, California and began racing in stock cars in 1931 at the Riverside Fairgrounds.
+Hansen grew up in Bloomington, California, and began racing in stock cars in 1931 at the Riverside Fairgrounds.
 He continued to race these cars at other Inland Empire tracks in Riverside and Colton in the early 1930s.
 As this early version of track roadsters waned, he switched to midget car racing, where he achieved great success.

 Midget car career

 Hansen's first big win was the 1939 Turkey Night Grand Prix at Gilmore Stadium in Rex Mays' Offenhauser.
 Hansen raced his midget car throughout the nation in 1940, and won 53 features that season.
-He also claimed the track championship at Fort Miami Speedway in Toledo, Ohio that season.
+He also claimed the track championship at Fort Miami Speedway in Toledo, Ohio, that season.
 He won the 1942 track championship at VFW Motor Speedway in Detroit.
 Hansen raced in the United Racing Association in California, and won the 1945 URA Blue Circuit championship.

 Championship car career

 Hansen competed in six Indianapolis 500s.
 He best finish was an eighth-place finish in the 1940 Indianapolis 500.
-He won the 100-mile AAA Championship race at Atlanta, Georgia in 1948, and won the 100-mile AAA Championship race at Springfield, Illinois in 1949.
+He won the 100-mile AAA Championship race at Atlanta, Georgia, in 1948, and won a 100-mile AAA Championship race at Springfield, Illinois, in 1949.

 Accident

-Hansen was paralyzed after a midget racing crash on September 8, 1949 at Detroit, and he died on June 5, 1963 in San Bernardino, California after being a paraplegic for fifteen years.
+Hansen was paralyzed after a midget racing crash on September 8, 1949, at Detroit, and he died on June 5, 1963, after being a paraplegic for fifteen years.